Architecting Experience: Five Principles for Interaction Design

 — Simplicity of Interaction

-A typical turntable supports a few simple interactions, such as play, stop, switching songs and switching records.
-This makes it easy to mentally unpack any interaction with the object into its component parts.
+A typical turntable supports a few simple interactions.
+You can play or stop music, switch songs, or switch records.
+This simplicity makes it easy to mentally unpack any interaction with the turntable into its component parts.

 — Immediate Feedback